JochenHeckl/DataBinding/README.md

   ### Planned next steps:
-  - A 'Create New DataSource' button right next to the 'Edit DataSource' button, that creates a new simple datasource named after the GameObject's name the view is placed on.
   - Look into a Generic View<> component that limits the types of the datasourcedropdown to types derived from the generic type
-  - Filtering and sorting (alphabetical name asc/desc, alphabetical fully qualified name asc/desc, alphabetical fully qualified name reversed asc/desc) of datasources to ease datasource selection in projects with a large amount of datasources.
   - Improve automatic tests
   - Add samples for new features
   - Update existing samples
-  -